 The ratio varies slightly by the age of campers, with younger (ages 9-11) campers having 1 staff person for every 4 campers and older campers (ages 12-17) having 1 staff person for 5 campers.

 How Is The Camp Motorsport Staff Hired and Trained?

 We take pride in employing a well-trained staff of the highest quality.
 All cabin counselors are current university students with a background working with children.
 Applicants go through a rigorous hiring process including multiple interviews, a background check and drug testing.
 Counselors go through an 8-day training program prior to any campers arriving at camp.
 They are trained in team-building, group-leading, child development, safety, and being sensitive to individual campers needs and life experiences.
 Camp logistics and the camp program are also taught and counselors participate in a number of role-playing activities to prepare for situations that could arise during the summer.

 Our instructors come to Camp Motorsport from all over the United States and occasionally from overseas.
-We have approximately 18 instructors either teaching classes or being helpful hands as techs.
-Requirements for being an instructor are a Bachelors degree in Astronomy or Physics, a strong desire to teach and a love for working with children.
+We have approximately 10 instructors either teaching classes or being helpful hands as techs.
+Requirements for being an instructor are a Bachelors degree, preferably in Engineering or Physics, a strong desire to teach and a love for working with children.
 We pride ourselves on hiring fun exciting people that have a strong knowledge base and want to work with children.